 Median Annual for this early childhood education salary: $95,310

-School principals often have either a master’s in education administration, or a master’s in education/education administration and a doctorate in education administration.
+School principals often have either a master’s in education administration, a master’s in education/education administration, and a doctorate in education administration.
 Typically school principals also need at least five years of teaching experience.
 Often more.
-And vice principal is often a stepping stone to the principal position.
-The BLS puts job growth rate for school principals at 4% which is average.
+And the vice principal is often a stepping stone to the principal position.
+The BLS puts the job growth rate for school principals at 4%, which is average.

 Postsecondary Education Administrator

 These jobs typically require a master’s or doctorate degree in education or education administration.
 Postsecondary education administrators work for public and private colleges and universities; overseeing student services, academics, and research.
 The sector is projected by the BLS to have a 7% job growth rate which is faster than average, adding 13,500 jobs to the pool between 2018 and 2028.